jordandraper/CS-Resources/Tech Interview Tips & Strategies.md

 - Email resume as a PDF, or Word doc for parsing software if needed.
 - Aim for 10-second readability to make a quick impression.
 - Include interests to create personal connections and stand out.
+- Include numbers on as many bullet points as possible.
+E.g. "responsible for managing team and hosting meetings" vs. "managed team of 20 coworkers, whose combined sales reached 112% quota"
+- Bullet point format: past tense verb (created, developed, etc), number, result number.
+- Did I mention have a lot of numbers on it?
+As many bullet points as you can.
+Numbers = profit or quantifiable results, separating you from the "vague description" applicants.
+It all falls apart if you don't do this and the resume will never get looked at.
+- Use an inverted pyramid style: chronological order, descending number of bullet points e.g. most recent job = 7 bullet points, next most recent = 5-6, etc etc all the way down.
+Some can be equal, it just has to be decending order.
+- Write a strong company description under your job title.
+This shows the recruiter how awesome that company is and it helps them understand what their mission is or even just what that company does, if it isn't obvious.This is *KEY!*Ex: "Johnny's Burger Joint was rated as the top burger restaurant in Boston by Boston Magazine.
+They serve an avg. of 1000+ customers a day and my franchise was rated the top out of 200+ locations across America."
+See how much better that is than just the name?
+- Spell out numbers below ten; use "+" for rounded numbers and abbreviations for thousands and millions. (ex: "157 employees ---> "150+ employees") and with numbers 1,000 and up abbreviate with capital "K" for thousand, "M" for million (ex: $23,800 ----> $23K+; $5 million ---> $5M)
+- Limit executive summary to two sentences with numbers and strong impact.

 ## Current Job Openings
 - [Remotive](https://remotive.com/)